TurboWarp/docs/docs/development/extensions/hats.md

 ## Next steps

-We know a lot of APIs now, but [how do we make sure that the changes we make won't break projects?](./compatibility)
+We've covered a lot of APIs, but [how do we make sure that the changes we make won't break projects?](./compatibility)